If someone aged 18 or over lives with you and has a mental health condition, they may not be counted for council tax purposes.

-The person who has a mental health condition must also be in receipt of one of these benefits:
+The person who has a mental health condition must also receive one of these benefits:

 - Employment and Support Allowance (this also replaced Incapacity Benefit)